Arie Smit: Bali

 On invitation by the Dutch artist Rudolf Bonnet he visited Bali in 1956, together with Dutch artist Auke Sonnega.
 He soon met art dealer James (Jimmy) Clarence Pandy, who ran a gallery and souvenir shop.
 Pandy invited Smit to stay in a house on stilts at the beach of Sanur.
 Smit and Pandy remained friends and formed a partnership.
 Pandy was well-connected; Sukarno would sometimes bring his state guests to his gallery.
 With his love for bright colors, Smit was captured by the Balinese landscapes in its 'riotous light', and soon decided to stay to depict its villages, rice terraces, palm trees and temples.

 In 1960, while touring the village of Penestanan in the Ubud District where he then lived, he came upon some boys drawing in the sand.
 Impressed by their talent, Smit invited them to his studio, where they became the first of a growing number of students.
 With minimal instruction but much encouragement and material support, his pupils created a naive style of genre painting that became known as the 'Young Artists' style, which at its peak had 300-400 followers.
 Though he is considered the father of the movement, its style is quite different than any of Smit's own styles over the years.

 From the time of his arrival in Bali, Smit moved some 40 times, "to see what is beyond the next hill".
 He stayed longest in his favorite areas of Karangasem and Buleleng.
 He finally settled in 1992 in the village of Sanggingan near Ubud under the patronage of Pande Wayan Suteja Neka, founder of the Neka Art Museum.
 In recognition for his role in the development of painting on the island, Smit received the Dharma Kusama (Flower of Devotion, a Balinese cultural award) in 1992 from the government of Bali.

 The Arie Smit Pavilion was opened at the Neka Art Museum in 1994 to display his works and those of contemporary Balinese artists.
 The Museum Bali in Denpasar and the Penang Museum in Malaysia also have collections of his work.
 Smit further had exhibits in Jakarta, Singapore, Honolulu and Tokyo.
-Smit lived near Ubud for the rest of his life, but died on 23 March 2016, a month before his 100th birthday.
+Smit lived near Ubud for the rest of his life, but died on 23 March 2016, at age 99.

 In April 2016, to mark the centenary of Smith's birth, a comprehensive monography appeared: "Arie Smit - A Painter's Life in the Tropics".
 Written by his niece, Luciënne Smit (1953, Koog aan de Zaan), it was published in both Dutch and English.